DorogAD/checkio/README.md

 # checkio

-This repository contains solved tasks by Python coding from site www.checkio.org
+This repository contains completed Python coding tasks from the site www.checkio.org

 Each folder is an island with tasks.